Funny-mad-Peeea/ScaiIlp/doc/readme.txt

     then you should derive from ILPSolverOsiModel like Cbc does.

 (c) As a last option, you can derive from ILPSolverInterfaceImpl and implement all the virtual methods yourself.

+If you want your solver to be accessible via the DLL, then you must declare and define a function

+  extern "C" ILPSolverInterface* __stdcall create_xyz_solver(<parameters>)

+in ilp_solver_factory.hpp and ilp_solver_factory.cpp, respectively, and add this function in the module definition file IlpSolverDll.def, which can be found in vc\IlpSolverDll.